lewisharvey96/lewisharvey96.github.io/lewis/content/posts/uk_renewables_sites/index.md

 | Statera Energy / Dollymans Storage |                         99.98 |
 | Statera Energy                     |                         99.89 |

 ### (Extra) A Big Table of the Data
-This represent a subset of the government data, namely, only large operational onshore projects.
-The ones I spend the most time wondering over.
+This represent a subset of the government data, namely, only large operational onshore projects - the ones I spend the most time wondering over.

 | Site Name                                                                | Operator (or Applicant)                                                  |   Installed Capacity (MWelec) | Technology Type     |      Lat |           Lon |
 |:-------------------------------------------------------------------------|:-------------------------------------------------------------------------|------------------------------:|:--------------------|---------:|--------------:|